*Updated November 2017*

 If you’ve been anywhere outside your home country, you’ll understand that a universal adapter is essential for converting power outlets.
 This one works in over 150 countries.
 Keep in mind, however, the adapter only changes the shape of the plug to fit the outlet — it does not convert the electricity.
 For that, you’ll need an electrical converter or transformer for your device in addition to an adapter.
 Confused?
 This article explains.

 Do you have your own must-have travel electronics?
 Is there anything you would add to this list?

-Disclosure: I make a small commission from Amazon if you make a purchase through the links on this page (it’s the only meagre way I monetize this blog).
+Disclosure: I make a small commission from Amazon if you make a purchase through the links on this page – at no cost to you.
 Thank you for your support!